 Moulding - As the name suggests, this is the operation of shaping pottery by pressing clay into a mould.

-The scope of this project is limited to the one process of making these products which is Moulding.
+The scope of this project is limited to the one process of making these products which are Moulding.

 The story behind the artefacts from this region has been gathered by interviewing various craftsmen who work in these industries.

 Clay is a natural product dug from the earth, which has decomposed from rock within the earth's crust for millions of years.

 It is the basic material of pottery, and has two distinctive characteristics: it is plastic (i.e., it can be molded and will retain the shape imposed upon it) and it hardens on firing to form a brittle but otherwise virtually indestructible material that is not attacked by any of the agents that corrode metals or organic materials.
 The firing also protects the clay body against the effects of water.
 If a sun-dried clay vessel is filled with water, it will eventually collapse, but if it is heated, chemical changes that begin to take place at about 500 preclude a return to the plastic state no matter how much water is later in contact with it.